Have you experienced a knee injury that turned out to be an ACL tear?

 How Is An ACL Tear Diagnosed?

-Your physical therapist will go over the signs and symptoms associated with an ACL tear.
+Your physical therapist will go over the signs and symptoms common with an ACL tear.

-They might also perform gentle “hands on” tests to determine if you have an ACL tear or another type of knee injury, like patellofemoral pain.
+They might also perform gentle “hands on” tests to determine if you have an ACL tear or another type of knee injury, like a meniscus tear.

 If you go to an orthopedic surgeon for diagnosis they may perform further tests, such as an MRI.